o0oBluePhoenixo0o/AbbVie2017/FINAL/sentitomo/README.md

 As part of our Master Team Project "Topic Monitoring in the Pharmaceutical Industry" we wanted to develop an application to incorporate our findings and different machine learning scripts to show how a production environment can look like.
 The name of this application is "SentiTomo", a combination of the words "Sentiment Analysis" and "Topic Monitoring".

 ## Idea
 The basic idea of accomplish such an task was to create a client-server architecture.
 The server part will be responsible for crawling social media data from Twitter and Facebook, as well as executing different machine learning tasks, such as sentiment analysis (classification ), topic detection and trend detection (clustering).
 Besides this, the results of those tasks are saved in a database to be available through an Application Programming Interface (API).
-This ensures that the results are persisted over time and can be analyzed.
+This ensures that the results are persisted over time and can be accessed in an easy way.

 ## Problem statement and way to go
 Throughout our work on this project we tried out various algorithms for machine learning (ML) and implemented them in different programming languages.
 After filtering all good performing algorithms we ended up with three programming languages:  R, Python and Java.
 The resulting problem now was to find a common platform for the server to work with those languages.
 The initial attempt to solve this issue was to choose one those language as the primary one and let it work with the others.
 But this had one drawback.
 If we would have chosen one of the ML languages as the primary one we would have not been able to replace this language anymore in favor of another one in which some models may perform better.
 This would lead to an abandoned machine learning language just serving as a wrapper language.
 So we were searching for a language which not perform any machine learning but is capable of working with all the existing languages.
 This ensures that the different languages, and machine learning scripts can easily be switched out or updated without influencing other parts of the application because those will always interact with the wrapper language which copes with the different languages.